-FOCUS AREA ОИТСОМЕ FUNDING Improving the health of the There has been an increase in the area of agricultural land managed to improve soil acidity.
-P soil, water and biodiversity that There has been an increase in the number of primary producers implementing practices to manage soil fertility.
-P supports our economy There has been an increase in the area of native vegetation planted or protected on-farm.
-P Strengthening the viability of There has been an increase in the area of perennial pastures grown on KI.
+FOCUS AREA OUTCOME FUNDING Improving the health of the There has been an increase in the area of agricultural land managed to improve soil acidity. Р soil, water and biodiversity that There has been an increase in the number of primary producers implementing practices to manage soil fertility. Р supports our economy There has been an increase in the area of native vegetation planted or protected on-farm. Р Strengthening the viability of There has been an increase in the area of perennial pastures grown on KI.
 P primary production through sustainable practices There has been an increase in the number of primary producers improving water management on their properties.
-P Working in partnership There has been an increase in collaboration between the Board and other local industry groups, agencies and non-government organisations.
-C with industry to ensure the island's The Board has continued to prioritise purchasing local goods and using local services to implement Board activities.
-C economy continues to prosper The Board has continued to work with partners to identify emerging threats, opportunities and priorities for sustainable agriculture on the island.
-C
+P Working in partnership with industry to ensure the island's economy continues to prosper There has been an increase in collaboration between the Board and other local industry groups, agencies and non-government organisations. С The Board has continued to prioritise purchasing local goods and using local services to implement Board activities. С The Board has continued to work with partners to identify emerging threats, opportunities and priorities for sustainable agriculture on the island. С

-Water

-Effective water management
+Water Effective water management